 Discovery

 This is an excellent skill description that hits all the marks.
-It provides specific concrete actions, rich natural trigger terms, explicit 'Use when' and 'Triggers on' clauses, and even a negative boundary to prevent conflicts with a related skill.
-The third-person voice is maintained throughout, and the description is concise yet comprehensive.
+It provides specific concrete actions, includes natural trigger terms developers would use, explicitly addresses both what and when, and even includes a negative boundary to prevent conflicts with related skills.
+The inclusion of the 'Do NOT use' clause is a best practice that further sharpens its distinctiveness.

 Implementation